gjmcn/data-cube-html/README.md

   `ps` and `spans` are 3-entry vectors of `<p>` and `<span>` elements respectively.

-* If inner arrays are encoded, the inner arrays of the result will match those of the calling array &mdash; i.e. if cubes, they will have the same shape, keys and labels.
+* If inner arrays are encoded, the inner arrays of the result will match those of `x` &mdash; i.e. if cubes, they will have the same shape, keys and labels.
+(Note: if an 'inner array' of `x` is not an array, it is encoded as a single element).

 ---